 American Television was still a man's world.
 There was one exception with the premier of "The Donna Reed Show" on September 24, 1958.
 However, the popular actress would play "Donna Stone a middle class housewife" opposite actor Carl Betz for eight years through March 29, 1966.

-HONOR BLACK AS "CATHY GALE" IN "THE AVENGERS" TELEVISION SHOW
+HONOR BLACKMAN AS "CATHY GALE" IN "THE AVENGERS" TELEVISION SHOW

-Television viewers in the United States first saw John Steed, Patrick Macnee, in 1965 with his then partner Mrs. Emma Peel played by Diana Rigg.
+Television viewers in the United States first saw John Steed, played by Patrick Macnee, in 1965 with his then partner Mrs. Emma Peel played by Diana Rigg.